 In past years, Rep. Labrador introduced a bill to transfer management of public lands to the states, but this session he has yet to reintroduce the measure.

-So, if you want to see public lands remain public, let your elected officials know where you stand—today!
+So, if you want to see public lands remain public, let your elected officials know where you stand-today!
+[This action is no longer active.]

 Ultimately, the best defense against the public lands takeover is a good offense.
 This can take many shapes, but the one that is currently paying the highest dividends is through meaningful collaborative efforts.
 By sitting down with other public land users-who might value the land for different reasons-we can develop a shared vision for the future of our public lands and find lasting solutions that protect our public lands for their rightful owners, the American people.